 Plus uplifting cultural commentary

 Her book is unquestionably timely.
-And readers may be surprised to learn that it was largely written pre-pandemic.
-In the early days of writing, she tells me, some had even suggested she replaced the ‘pestilence’ section with a more ‘relevant’ one on pollution.
+Yet readers may be surprised to learn that it was largely written pre-pandemic.
+In the early days of writing, she tells me, some had even suggested she replace the ‘pestilence’ section with a ‘more relevant’ one on pollution.

 She recalls sending a first draft to her publisher as a mysterious virus was first emerging in Wuhan, with a note at the bottom saying, “I think this coronavirus might be worth some attention, so we better see where that goes.”

 Despite the heavy subject matter, The Four Horsemen is a hopeful book.
-It homes in on the extraordinary work of individuals to keep human suffering at bay.
+It hones in on the extraordinary work of individuals to keep human suffering at bay.
 And it shines a light on the potential of science to overcome threats.
 AI is presented as an agent of great hope; it has already been used, for instance, to identify the previously undiscovered antibacterial powers of the drug Halicin.
-“I have absolutely no doubt that we’re going to find most of our repurposed drugs through the use of AI,” Mayhew says.
+“I have absolutely no doubt that we’re going to find most of our repurposed drugs through the use of AI,” says Mayhew.